aherbert/gdsc-smlm/docs/model_plugins.rst

     The plot shows the fraction of simulated PSF spots successfully fit at each z-depth.
 The magenta line indicates the recall limit.

-.. index:: saving the drift
+.. index:: Saving the Drift

 Saving the Drift
 ~~~~~~~~~~~~~~~~